-Hua Mei Elder Person-centred Integrated Comprehensive Care (EPICC) was started to help older persons who want to continue living in the community in spite of their multiple chronic medical conditions, physical frailty and weak family and social support network.
+Hua Mei Elder-Centred Programme of Integrated Comprehensive Care was started to help older persons who want to continue living in the community in spite of their multiple chronic medical conditions, physical frailty and weak family and social support network.
 It provides team-managed, person-centred, medical, social and psycho-emotional healthcare within a day club programme.
 Each elder receives a service package customised to his needs.

 A ground-breaking innovation, EPICC was also the only programme of its kind in Singapore to accept elders who did not have dedicated caregivers at home.
 It meets the needs of some of the most under-served older persons among us.
 It is modelled on the widely accepted American-originated Program of All-inclusive Care for the Elderly (PACE).

 EPICC was piloted in 2011, with a bold a randomised control trial (RCT) to assess its medical and social impact.

 Currently, it is partially funded by the Agency for Integrated Care (AIC) under a capitated funding scheme known as the IHDC.

 EPICC participants are brought to the Hua Mei Centre each day of the programme.
 We fetch the elders from their homes, preparing them for the day if necessary, and make sure they are safely back in their homes at the end of the day.

 At the Centre, where they spend 6 hours each programme day, participants receive medical care and physiotherapy, engage in stimulating activities, and find social support.
 Their attendance at the day club supports person-centred care delivery.
 It enables us to monitor closely their physical, emotional and social situations.
 Whenever they are unable to attend, the team delivers critical medication to them.
 They also have 24-hour medical emergency coverage, and home-help when there are no alternatives.